 Motility is measured as a percentage.
 If all the sperm are moving, motility is 100 or 100%.
 If no sperm are moving, motility is 0%.
 Most specimens are in between.

 How is motility measured?

-The sperm are placed on an individually etched slide, and numerous boxes in the grids counted.
-Counts are kept of the moving sperm and the non-moving (immotile) sperm.
-The percentage moving (the total moving divided by the total of the moving and non-moving sperm) is calculated.
+The sperm are placed on an etched slide, and numerous boxes in the grids are counted.
+Counts are kept of the moving sperm and the immotile (non-moving) sperm.
+The percentage of moving sperm (the total moving divided by the total number of sperm) is calculated.
 Since specimens are not the same throughout (i.e. they are not homogeneous) sometimes multiple areas of the slide must be examined to come up with an average.
 The measurement is tricky because the moving sperm are of course moving in and out of the boxes.

 What is normal motility?